devbydaylight/redis/clustering.md

   - can replace/restore a broken master by adding a new node and recovering snapshots(???).

 ## ha configuration
-  - rack/zone awareness can be used as additional high availability mechanism that prevents nodes from sharing same rack.
+  - **rack/zone awareness** can be used as additional high availability mechanism that prevents nodes from sharing same rack.
     - this is good for people that want to have primary/replica nodes in different availability zones in cloud deployments.
+    - rack/zone awareness has to be configured at the cluster, node, and database levels.
+    - only really relevant for dbs that have replication enabled.
+    - even without rack awareness enabled on replicated databases, the master and slave shards will be placed on separate nodes.

-  - ha for replica shards.
+  - **ha for replica shards**.
     - replica shard gets migrated when nodes fail to keep the database up and available.
     - possible alternative option for deployment that doesn't allow for rack/zone awareness??

+## endpoints
+- master node can hold master shards within a database.
+- when a master node goes down, and the replica node is promoted, do the previous endpoints need to be bound to new master?